Website skimming continues to pose the biggest security threat to ecommerce brands in 2020

 These are not isolated incidents.
 The attacks suffered by the likes of Sweaty Betty, Macy’s, Love, Bonita and countless other high-profile brands can be attributed to digital payment card skimming (DPCS) attacks, formjacking or online skimming – these types of attack now account for seven out of ten web breaches.

-Here we explain the threat posed by such attacks, how they work and how you can ensure your business don’t fall victim to website skimming.
+Here we explain the threat posed by such attacks, how they work and how you can enable online skimming protection to ensure your business don’t fall victim to website skimming.

 What is website skimming?

 More commonly, hackers will exploit the website’s supply chain by manipulating one of the dozens of third-party technologies used on websites today to gain access to the site.
 Since many websites use the same third-party vendors, attackers know they only need to compromise a single component to skim data from a huge pool of potential victims.

 DPCS or formjacking hijacks a website’s checkout pages.
 When a customer enters their credit card number and personal details to make their purchase, the code will skim the information in real time and transfer data to the hacker’s servers.
 Crucially, this process happens on the client side of the website and the form still completes the transaction with no disruption to the customer experience.
 This means neither the customer nor website owner is any the wiser to the fraud.

 The hacker will then go on to perform payment card fraud or sell the details to other criminals on the dark web.

 Why is there a surge in website skimming and data theft?